bzgnc/SWE-573-2020-past/README.md

-# Reddit Sentiment Analysis Dashboard
+# Reddimental Dashboard
-This web app is currently hosted at **https://redditsentiment.herokuapp.com/.**
+This web app is currently hosted at **https://.herokuapp.com/.**

-This web app utilizes **Django, Reddit's API** and **Google's Cloud Natural Language API** to offer an at-a-glance overview of a subreddit's overarching sentiment, with detailed statistics for each post and comment.
+This web app utilizes **Django, Reddit's API** to offer an at-a-glance overview of a subreddit's overarching sentiment, with detailed statistics for each post and comment.

 # Run the project yourself